Bicycling Science, Third Edition

 About the Author

-David Gordon Wilson is Professor of Mechanical Engineering Emeritus at the Massachusetts Institute of Technology.
-He is the coauthor of the first two editions of Bicycling Science and was the editor of the journal Human Power from 1994 to 2002.
+David Gordon Wilson is Professor of Mechanical Engineering Emeritus at MIT.
+He is the author of Bicycling Science (MIT Press, third edition).

 —Chester Kyle, Co-founder, International Human Powered Vehicle Association